samridh-dev/votess/README.md

 - **AdaptiveCpp (formerly known as hipSYCL / Open SYCL) acpp Compiler**

 The library and command line program does **not** require any additional dependencies.
-However, if you wish to compile pyvotess or the test cases, the following dependencies are required.
+However, if you wish to compile the python bindings or the test cases, the following dependencies are required.

 #### Python Bindings
 - [**pybind11**:](https://github.com/pybind/pybind11)